 - Why machine learning is so critical to the future of Google Cloud (TechRepublic)

-Why Google Cloud Platform matters
+Why does Google Cloud Platform matter?

 Google's BigQuery and Dataflow bring strong analytics and processing capabilities for companies that work heavily with data, while Google's Kubernetes container technology allows for clear container cluster management and eases container deployment.
-Google's Cloud Machine Learning Engine and various machine learning APIs make it easier for businesses to leverage artificial intelligence in the cloud.
+Google's Cloud Machine Learning Engine and various machine learning APIs make it easier for businesses to leverage AI in the cloud.